Multi-point distribution of discrete time periodic TASEP: Abstract

 \section{Abstract}

 We study the one-dimensional discrete time totally asymmetric simple exclusion process with parallel update rules on a spatially periodic domain.
 A multi-point space-time joint distribution formula is obtained for general initial conditions.
 The formula involves contour integrals of Fredholm determinants with kernels acting on certain discrete spaces.
-The large-time, large-period limit is obtained under the relaxation time scale $t=O(L^{3/2})$ when the height fluctuations are critically affected by the finite geometry for a class of initial conditions satisfying certain technical assumptions.
-The assumptions are verified for step and flat initial conditions.
-As a corollary we obtain the multi-point distribution for discrete time TASEP on the whole integer lattice $\mathbb{Z}$ by taking the period $L$ large enough so that the finite-time distribution is not affected by the boundary.
-The large time limit for multi-time distribution for discrete time TASEP on $\mathbb{Z}$ is also obtained for step initial condition.
+For a class of initial conditions satisfying certain technical assumptions, we are able to derive large-time, large-period limit of the joint distribution, under the relaxation time scale $t=O(L^{3/2})$ when the height fluctuations are critically affected by the finite geometry.
+The assumptions are verified for the step and flat initial conditions.
+As a corollary we obtain the multi-point distribution of discrete time TASEP on the whole integer lattice $\mathbb{Z}$ by taking the period $L$ large enough so that the finite-time distribution is not affected by the boundary.
+The large time limit for the multi-time distribution of discrete time TASEP on $\mathbb{Z}$ is then obtained for the step initial condition.